franco-ruggeri/SoftEng/README.md

 # Software Engineering

-Exercises for the course Software Engineering at PoliTO.
+Exercises of the Software Engineering course (04GSPOV) at Politecnico di Torino.

 This repository was also used to experiment with Git, one of the tools used during the course.